Fenway Partners: Investments

 In 2007, Fenway Partners acquired 1-800 Contacts, a vendor and distributor of brand name contact lens, located in Draper, Utah.
 The price set for the acquisition of 1-800 Contacts was at premium of 21% over the highest reported share value within the last year and 34% over the closing price within the last month.
 In total, the purchase price was valued at $340 million.

-On June 20, 2012, Co-Founder of Fenway Partners, Peter Lamm, was quoted stating “We are very pleased with the outcome of our investment in 1-800 Contacts” after Fenway Partners sold 1-800 Contacts to WellPoint Inc., a health benefits firm, for approximately $900 million.
+In June 2012, Fenway Partners sold 1-800 Contacts to WellPoint Inc. for approximately $900 million.